johannesnoordanus/grblhud/README.md

 Installation note:
 ```
     - pyserial must be installed first ('pip install pyserial')
+    - lineinput.py and unblockedgetch.py must be in teh same directory (as grblhud.py) or in python path
     - run 'python3 grblhud.py' or 'chmod u+x grblhud.py' (once) and './grblhud.py' to execute.
       (when in $PATH, 'grblhud.py' suffice)
 ```